 We know families are looking for alternative and safe ways to give back this holiday season.
-Below you will find some amazing Dallas organizations.
+Below you will find some amazing organizations and non-profits.
 Keep checking back as we will be adding to this list!

 Your family can deliver meals to seniors who are in need in Dallas County.